romba050/biolib-c-wasm/README.md

 `build.sh` uses emscripten (https://emscripten.org/index.html) to compile C/C++ to wasm.

 ## If you don't have a Makefile
-build.sh expects a Makefile in the directory to run.
-In case you do not have a Makefile, use the one provided in this repository.
+`build.sh` expects a Makefile in the directory to run.
+In case you do not have a `Makefile`, use the one provided in this repository.
 Again, replace "your_file_name" with the name of the script you want to compile.

 The compiled wasm file that is created in ./output can be uploaded to biolib when creating a new app.